Skip to content

 During the semester that you are completing the economics course, submit the official application to the program.

 Don’t delay!
 It is critical to prioritize the degree course for admission and apply before completing subsequent courses.
-By doing so, you’ll avoid the delayed application fee and the loss of degree credit for expired courses, and you’ll gain access to exclusive degree candidate privileges.
+By doing so, you’ll:

 Eligible students who submit a complete and timely application will have 7 more courses after admission to earn the degree.